Spirituality

 Our working definition of ‘spirituality’

-We encourage spirituality using a framework developed by Andrew Ricketts where the children reflect on:
+We encourage spirituality using a framework developed by Andrew Rickett where the children reflect on:

 Self